-There are three types of stroke in total, two of these are more common.
-Ischaemic strokes and haemorrhagic strokes are the two most common types followed by a TIA (transient ischaemic attack) or ‘mini-stroke’.
+There are three common types of stroke.
+Ischaemic strokes and haemorrhagic strokes, and TIA (transient ischaemic attack) or ‘mini-stroke’.

 Blood clots are the cause of this type of stroke.
 An ischaemic stroke generally happens when fatty deposits (plaques) block the arteries and prevent blood and oxygen from reaching the brain.
 The risk of ischaemic stroke increases as your loved one ages because arteries often become narrower over time.
-This type of stroke accounts for around 85 per cent of all strokes in the UK.
+This type of stroke is the most common in the UK.

 Other factors also increase the risk of ischaemic stroke, such as high blood pressure and high cholesterol.
 Obesity and diabetes can also have an impact, as well as the excessive consumption of alcohol.

 Atrial fibrillation is a form of irregular heartbeat, causing blood clots in the heart.
 If these clots break up, they can travel to the brain and cause an ischaemic stroke.

 A rarer form of stroke is a haemorrhagic stroke.
 This type of stroke occurs when a blood vessel bursts inside the brain.
 These burst blood vessels are usually caused by high blood pressure which can significantly weaken them until they fail.